Awolize/EspNow-MoistureSensor/README.md

 The data is in JSON format.

-I myself used a esp8266 (d1 mini).
+I myself used an ESP8266 (d1 mini).

+The code for the receiver has been uploaded to another repo.